pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

        2
 {% endhighlight %}

-You also have access to .Net methods inside Powershell.
+You also have access to .Net methods inside PowerShell.
 {% highlight Powershell %}
        [Math]::pow(2,2)
        4
 {% endhighlight %}
 This is the Math class using the method pow which takes two integers and the first one is value and the second is the power.

-## Powershell basic cmdlets to get started with
+## PowerShell basic cmdlets to get started with

 The three basic cmdlets to get started with right away are: